7,065,000 pageviews

 In January 1998 Dr. Berkland was barred from performing autopsies in the state of Missouri on the following grounds: "Dr. Berkland poses a substantial probability of serious danger to the health, safety, and welfare of his patients, clients and/or the residents of Missouri."
 The judge ordering Dr. Berkland's autopsy injunction characterized Dr. Berkland's work as "fraud, misrepresentation, and unprofessional conduct in the practice of medicine."
 A year later the state revoked Michael Berkland's license to practice medicine.

 By the time he lost his medical license in Missouri Dr. Berkland was in Florida performing autopsies in the Fort Walton Beach area.
-He had not told the medical examiner who had hired him in Florida that he had lost his medical license in Missouri.
+He did not tell the medical examiner who hired him in Florida that he lost his medical license in Missouri.
 Had that been known Dr. Berkland would not have been hired.

 Following Dr. Berkland's press conference the story of the congressional aide's death, as shaped by the police, Dr. Berkland and perhaps staffers in Congressman Scarborough's office, featured Klausutis' history of bad health.